Dynamic Rental Games with Stagewise Individual Rationality: Introduction

 \paragraph{Objectives (a.k.a.~reward functions of the mechanism designer).}

 A standard objective for mechanism design is maximizing revenue.
 Some rental mechanisms are indeed for profit, but some have different objectives: consider for example a public library, a community center renting out gear, public or on-campus housing, etc. These are examples of rental mechanisms maximizing social welfare, or even the renters' overall utility --- known as \emph{consumer surplus}.
 The latter objective is especially important in \emph{money burning} scenarios~\cite{HartlineR08}, where the payments made by the agents go to waste and so should be subtracted from their value for renting the asset.
-For this reason, there is growing recent interest in consumer surplus~\cite{ezra2024optimalmechanismsconsumersurplus, ganesh2023combinatorial}. \paragraph{From rental game to stagewise auctions (\swacs).} The rental game is essentially a sequence of dynamic multi-unit auctions where each unit corresponds to a rental day.
+For this reason, there is growing recent interest in consumer surplus~\cite{ezra2024optimalmechanismsconsumersurplus, ganesh2023combinatorial, goldner2026multidimensional}.

+\paragraph{From rental game to stagewise auctions (\swacs).} The rental game is essentially a sequence of dynamic multi-unit auctions where each unit corresponds to a rental day.
 Since the agent in the rental game is \swir, the auction must also be \swir.
 We establish a reduction from the online rental game to an offline problem: designing a predetermined sequence of dynamic multi-unit auctions.
 We show that w.l.o.g., each such auction is of a simple form: the buyer submits a bid, which deterministically determines the number of days rented and required payment for each day (i.e., there is no benefit to interacting with the buyer beyond the initial bid, or to randomization).
 To capture the opportunity cost incurred from entering into an agreement with the current agent and turning some of the future agents away, the auction will include a \emph{seller's cost} that increases with the length of the allocation, and depends on the valuation distributions of the agents that will be turned away.
 The cost is subtracted from the seller's reward from the stagewise auction.
 We name these auctions \emph{stagewise auctions with seller cost}, or \swacs for short.
 The above reduction leads to the problem of designing optimal \swacs in various settings, motivating the analysis of \swacs in general.
 Our results apply to arbitrary cost functions, and not only the opportunity cost for the rental.
+In subsequent work~\cite{berzack2026optimal}, this general formulation is used to extend the rental model to multiple buyers arriving each day, while allowing the asset to be rented to at most one buyer at a time.

 \paragraph{Challenges in designing \swacs.}

 In classic single-parameter auction design, Myerson's theory shows an equivalence between monotone allocation rules and truthfulness of the auction.
 In \swacs, due to their temporal nature and the \swir requirement, Myerson's theory~\cite{myerson1981optimal} no longer holds as is.
 This gives rise to interesting phenomena, and chief among these is that a truthful \swac\ need not be monotone.
 Also, the total payments in a truthful \swac need not follow Myerson's unique payment rule, even if it is monotone.